Porges/ways-to-play/src/articles/cards/ceki/ceki.md

 ## Indonesia

 In Indonesia, Ceki games are still popular, especially in Sumatra, Java, and Bali, all of which have historically had a large Chinese influence.
-In Javanese the cards are also known as <span lang="jav-Latn">kertu cilik</span> (‘small cards’).[@JavaneseEnglish p.
+In Javanese the cards are also known as <span lang="jv-Latn">kertu cilik</span> (‘small cards’).[@JavaneseEnglish p.
 365]

 During the colonial era, cards were manufactured in Europe by Dutch companies and exported to Indonesia.
 (See the [manufacturers](#manufacturers-brands) section below.)
 Ceki cards were also prohibited from being imported (from European manufacturers) into some areas, such as Sulawesi, “for reasons of public safety”.[@Title39_48 p.
 1013]